lakshmanroy/Math_Game_for_Kids/README.md

 🎁 Reward system to motivate learning..
 📊 Progress Tracking

-📈 Keep an eye on your child's math journey..
+📈 Keep an eye on your child's math journey.
 🏆 Celebrate milestones and achievements.
 🔐 Privacy and Safety